inform-us/requirements_specifications/rules/POM DrEaMing.md

 ## EPIC
 The POM DrEaMing Metrics refer to the status of post-operative patients' Drinking Eating and Mobilising.

-These data are input manually by nurses at least once every 24 hours or every time a patient Drinks, Eats or Mobilises
+These data are input manually by nurses at least once every 24 hours and ideally every time a patient Drinks, Eats or Mobilises

-The metrics are labeled as fluid intake, diet intake and moblisation acheieved in EPIC
+The metrics are labeled as fluid intake, diet intake and moblisation achieved in EPIC

-Inform_us will display whether the nurse has documented the status of drinking, eating and mobilising in the last 24 hours and each patient's status on the three components
+Inform_us will display whether staff have documented the status of drinking, eating and mobilising in the last 24 hours and each patient's status on the three components

 ## EPIC Flowsheets

 The flowsheets exist in Post-Op Surgical tab of ICU navigators

-FLUID INTAKE [45429]
+FLUID INTAKE [45429] the nurse will document whether a patient's fluid intake is: intravenous 'IV Ongoing', previously intravenous 'IV Discontinued', drinking normally 'oral fluids', or nil by mouth/not allowed any oral fluid or food intake 'NBM'

-DIET INTAKE [6482]
+DIET INTAKE [6482] the nurse will document

-MOBILISATION ACHIEVED [40705] levels of mobilisation are from 0-10 from lying in bed to walking independently
+MOBILISATION ACHIEVED [40705] levels of mobilisation are documented by physio or nurse when staff are attempting to mobilise.
+The scale ranges from 0-10 from lying (0) in bed through transferring into a chair, to walking with assistance and eventually walking independently (10).

-MOBILITY SCALE [1102] is the scale that the physios use

 ## ELIGIBILITY